haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <a class="prompt prompt-question">How many clusters are generated?</a>
 <a class="prompt prompt-question">How different are the clustering results compared to the cross-links only setup described in the first part of this tutorial?</a>

+<a class="prompt prompt-question">Compare the score and the various energy terms of the best cluster and the best cluster obtained using Strategy 1) using only cross-links.
+Which strategy leads to better scores/energies?</a>

 <a class="prompt prompt-info">
 Download the clustered models, and visualize them in PyMol as described above, loading the top model of each cluster in PyMol.